patrickamsler/ml-notes/readme.md

 ### Cost Function for Logistic Regression

 The squared error cost function used for linear regression is convex.
-Used with the sigmoid function it because non-convex, leading to multiple local minima.
+However, when used with the sigmoid function, it becomes non-convex, leading to multiple local minima.
 For logistic regression, the cost function is the log loss function, which is convex.

 - Loss is a measure of the difference of a single example to its target value while the
 - Cost is a measure of the losses over the training set.